 Choose the Peggy Guggenheim Collection for a tighter, more modern museum visit.

-Add Scuola Grande di San Rocco if you want another high-value cultural interior.
+Add Scuola Grande di San Rocco and the Frari if you want another high-value cultural interior in San Polo.

 Turn to cicchetti bars and longer lunch stops when walking conditions deteriorate.

-A cooking class or guided food experience can work well in poor weather on a slower trip.
+A cooking class, guided food experience or craft workshop can work well in poor weather on a slower trip.

 Indoor option